kahmali/meteor-restivus/README.md

   - Same as onLoggedIn, but runs once a user has been successfully logged out of their account via the `/logout` endpoint.

+## Defining Routes

+Routes are defined using `Restivus.add`.
+A route consists of a path and a set of endpoints defined at that path.

-## Route Structure
+### Path Structure

 The `path` is the 1st parameter of `Restivus.add`.
 You can pass it a string or regex.
 If you pass it `test/path`, the full path will be `https://yoursite.com/api/test/path`.

-Routes can have variable parameters.
-For example, you can create one route to show any post with an id.
+Paths can have variable parameters.
+For example, you can create a route to show a post with a specific id.
 The `id` is variable depending on the post you want to see such as "/posts/1" or "/posts/2".
-To declare a named parameter in your route use the `:` syntax in the url followed by the parameter name.
+To declare a named parameter in the path, use the `:` syntax followed by the parameter name.
 When a user goes to that url, the actual value of the parameter will be stored as a property on `this.urlParams` in your endpoint function.

-In this example we have a route parameter named `_id`.
-If we navigate to the `/post/5` url in our browser, inside of the route function we can get the actual value of the `_id` from `this.urlParams._id`.
+In this example we have a parameter named `_id`.
+If we navigate to the `/post/5` url in our browser, inside of the GET endpoint function we can get the actual value of the `_id` from `this.urlParams._id`.
 In this case `this.urlParams._id => 5`.

 ###### CoffeeScript: